-- Responsibilities of employers and employees under the HSW Act are described. - Obescribe hazards that may harm workers, the work environment, and organisations. - Explain health and safety requirements for hazard control. - Obescribe hazard control methods. - ldentify hazards and apply risk assessment procedures. - The hierarchy of hazard management controls is described in terms of eliminating and minimising hazards.
+- Responsibilities of employers and employees under the Health and Safety at Work Act 2015 (HSWA) are described. - Explain how hazards are defined in the HSWA. - Obescribe hazards that may harm workers, the work environment, and organisations. - Explain health and safety requirements for hazard control. - Obescribe hazard control methods. - ldentify hazards and apply risk assessment procedures. - The hierarchy of hazard management controls is described in terms of eliminating and minimising hazards.

 This course is also available via online learning.
-See e-learning section for further details.
+See eLearning section for further details.